* This blog was last tested on Oracle Analytics Cloud Data Sync (2.6.1) + SalesForce 2021 + ADW 18c by Jay Pearson (Oracle A-Team) *

-Version 2.2 of the Data Sync tool was released Septembert 2016 and added the ability to connect to a number of different data sources via JDBC.
+This functionality has been available since Version 2.2 of the Data Sync tool, released September 2016, when the ability to connect to a number of different data sources via JDBC was added to the product.

 Setting up these Data Sources in Data Sync varies by the source.
 Rather than create a single article to cover them all, 3 different articles have been created.